Delivery giant DoorDash plans IPO

 DoorDash says it has captured 50% of the food delivery market in the U.S., followed by Uber Eats, Grubhub and Postmates.
 But the food delivery market is “fragmented and intensely competitive,” and its competitors have made acquisitions or strategic agreements to work together, the company warned.
 “In addition, certain of our competitors have recently acquired kitchens to enable them to produce and deliver food directly to consumers,” the company said.

-With the novel coronavirus surging across most of the U.S. and other parts of the world, Wedbush analyst Daniel Ives sees even more growth for DoorDash and its main competitors next year.
+With the novel coronavirus surging across most of the U.S. and other parts of the world, Ives sees even more growth for DoorDash and its main competitors next year.
 It’s possible that DoorDash will start making money in 2021, he said.

 “The gold mine of growth is this COVID pandemic,” Ives said.
 “You’ve seen growth rates two or three times the best case scenarios given it’s the core artery for consumers not just in the U.S., but worldwide, to get their food.”